Caleb Daniel: Early AFL career

-2017 season

-In February 2017, Daniel signed a two year contract extension with the Western Bulldogs, keeping him at the club until 2019.
+In February 2017, Daniel signed a two-year contract extension with the Western Bulldogs, keeping him at the club until 2019.
 Daniel had required a shoulder reconstruction after the Western Bulldogs 2016 Premiership, meaning he trained without contact for some time.
 Daniel played 20 games in the 2017 AFL season, only missing out on rounds 4 and 5, which he spent in the Victorian Football League (VFL).
 In the 2017 season, Daniel had 12 games where he picked up 20 or more disposals.
 After being recognised for having a strong season, Daniel came fifth in the Charles Sutton Medal voting for 2017.

 2020 season: Best and fairest success

 Daniel played every game in the home and away season, having a career best season and being recognised around the league for his impressive performance.
 Daniel was ranked as the games best ranked general defender according to AFL Player ratings.
-He was nominated by the Western Bulldogs for the Leigh Matthews Trophy, alongside fellow teammates Marcus Bontempelli and Jack Macrae.
+He was nominated by the Western Bulldogs for the Leigh Matthews Trophy, alongside teammates Marcus Bontempelli and Jack Macrae.
 He was named in the initial 40-man squad of the 2020 All-Australian team.
 Daniel made the 22 man final squad, named on the interchange bench.
-Daniel's introduction to the All Australian team was not without controversy, with many pundits arguing that a player with such a small stature is limited in their ability to defend and take contested marks.

 Daniel won the Western Bulldogs best and fairest award, the Charles Sutton Medal, with a total of 205 votes over the course of the 18 games he played, beating Western Bulldogs captain Marcus Bontempelli by a mere 10 votes.

+Later AFL career

+Daniel signed a four-year contract extension with the Bulldogs in 2022.

+In the same year, Daniel came sixth in the club’s Best and Fairest count despite missing a month of the season due to knee surgery.